Shalale/quiz-manager/README.md

 **Quiz Manager** is a web-based platform that helps educators easily create, manage, and automate quizzes for their courses.
 It’s built with Java (Spring Boot) on the backend, Vue.js on the frontend, and PostgreSQL for data storage.
 The project is containerized using Docker, making it easy to deploy across environments.

 ## Features
 - Course registration and login
 - Lesson and quiz creation
 - Multiple question types (e.g., multiple-choice, short answer, open-ended, picture-based)
-- Automatic grading of quizzes
+- Timer for quizzes
+- Link sending to students for quiz access
+- Results displayed upon submission or when time ends
+- Results sent to students' email with correct answers for review
+- Results saved in the application's results section
-- Immediate feedback displayed on-screen and sent via email
+- Immediate feedback displayed on-screen
 - RESTful API structure with Spring Boot
 - Dockerized for simplified deployment
 - Vue.js for a responsive and interactive frontend